sybrew/the-seo-framework/readme.txt

 	-> The "alternateName" refering to the page URL should only be filled when there's no name?
 	-> This all appears to be aimed at social media profiles, not as much WordPress profiles...
 TODO make issue https://wordpress.org/support/topic/use-wordpress-title-instead-of-seo-title-for-breadcrumbs-option/#post-17266022.
-TODO has_page_on_front() should say false when no page is assigned?
-	-> is_static_frontpage() already tests for this somewhat correctly.
-	-> however, the admin Meta Description doesn't reflect this for the homepage.
 TODO remove ping_bing.
 TODO add cursor:pointer to TSF's tabs (settings and post meta).
 	- This way of showing tabs is being phased out by WP. https://core.trac.wordpress.org/ticket/59733